annareddy1/annareddy1/README.md

 - 💬 Ask me about how I can contribute to your success.
 - 📫 How to reach me **annareddy.1@buckeyemail.osu.edu**
 - 📄 Know about my experiences [https://www.linkedin.com/in/rithika-annareddy/](https://www.linkedin.com/in/rithika-annareddy/)
-- ⚡ Fun fact Bananas are berries, but strawberries are not.

 ## ⚡ Things I love